 References and Right to Rent

-All applicant references are undertaken by an independent specialist referencing company.
+All applicant references (where applicable) are undertaken by an independent specialist referencing company.
 You will be asked to complete their online application form.

 You will need to provide us with proof of your right to rent a property in England, in line with the Immigration Acts 2014 and 2016 and to prove your current address (such as an original bank statement, credit card, utility bill, council tax demand, etc. dated within the last 3 months).
 We will take a photocopy and return the originals to you.
 We cannot accept photocopies, faxes or scanned copies from you.

 Offer accepted stage